JamesNeri/Capstone/README.md

 **'NHL_Goalie_Data_Code' is the notebook in which I scraped the stats for goalies since 1960.**
 - Their stats are saved as the CSV titled 'NHL_Goalie_Data'
 - The corresponding Explatory Data Analysis is titled 'GoaliesEDA.html'

-- _All CSVs are stored in the folder titled 'Data'_

-- _All EDAs are stored in the folder titled 'EDA_files'_

-- _Data (initial data, intial cleaning, and pipeline cleaned data) is stored in the folder titled 'Data'_

-- _Models are still a work in progress.
-I will update their location on this README as I finish them._